Where is Marco Island, FL? [And How to Get There]

 Now that you have the answers to the questions, “Where is Marco Island, FL?” and, “How do I get there?” it’s time to explore all the fun things there are to do in Marco Island!
 For being such a small island, you would be amazed at the amount of unforgettable experiences there are to be had there.

 With everything from serene seaside shelling, to day trips leading you to untouched wilderness and unmatched scenic beauty, to world-class golfing, and so much more, there is something sure to peak everyone’s interests on magical Marco Island.
 Keep reading for a few of the top things to do on Marco Island to get you outdoors and have the time of your life!

 Pictured above is a kayak paddling through droves of mangroves on a guided eco tour with Aquaterra Excursions, Inc

-If you’re looking for an excursion that combines peace and serenity with fun and adventure, then a guided kayak tour from Marco Island should do the trick!
+If you’re looking for an excursion that combines peace and serenity with fun and adventure, then a guided kayak tour from Marco Island should do the trick.
+Kayaking is a popular activity to try in the fall, winter, and spring, when temps are cooler.
 Take it slow and reconnect with nature as you paddle through the luscious landscapes, checking out all of the fantastic flora and fauna along the way.
 As you follow your local, expert tour guide, you’ll hear all the scoop about the area, and know that you’re experiencing the best of what it has to offer.
 Amazing sights you may encounter along the way include:

 - Mangrove Tunnels